skip to content

 With popups allowed

-When accessing a course with an embedded session you should see a popup window briefly appear, for up to a few seconds, which is logging you in to Panopto in the background.
+When accessing a course with an embedded session, you should see a popup window briefly appear, which is logging you in to Panopto in the background.

 Once this process has been completed you should see the embedded video in your Moodle course ready to view.

-Some users have reported that they are presented with a Moodle sign in page or a Panopto sign in page in a popup window which requires the users to sign in again.
-In either case, select to sign in again and it will present the Panopto videos ready for view.
+Some users have reported that they are presented with a Moodle sign-in page or a Panopto sign-in page in a popup window, which requires the users to sign in again.
+In either case, select to sign in.
+It will present the Panopto videos ready for view.

 If you see this additional sign in screen, select the correct login button (eg: Raven or Friends) to access the embedded Panopto videos.